Transform Your Relationship With Your Mother

+Difficult mother?
 The best news on the planet is that your mother doesn't have to change in order for you to be happy.
 In fact, author Karen C.L.
-Anderson will take it a step further and say, your mother doesn't have to change in order for you to be free, peaceful, contented, and joyful.
+Anderson will take it a step further and say, your difficult mother doesn't have to change in order for you to be free, peaceful, content, and joyful.

-Inspired by her own journey, Anderson's Difficult Mothers, Adult Daughters: A Guide For Inspiration & Liberation shows women how to emotionally separate from their mothers without guilt and anxiety so they can finally create a life based on their own values, desires, needs, and preferences.
-Not to mention being able to like and respect themselves during the process.
-This is what Anderson calls “Alpha Mare” status.
+Narcissistic mother?
+You can emotionally separate without guilt.
+Inspired by her own journey, Anderson's Difficult Mothers, Adult Daughters shows women how to emotionally separate from their difficult mothers without guilt and anxiety, so they can finally create a life based on their own values, desires, needs, and preferences.

-Through personal stories and experiences, practical tools that can used right away to feel better, and journal prompts, Anderson compassionately leads women who struggle in their relationships with their mothers through a process of self-awareness and understanding.
-Anderson's work with hundreds of women and her own personal work have resulted in profound growth and transformation.
-Anderson knows the results are nothing short of miraculous.
+Learn through the experiences of others: The book is filled with personal stories and experiences, practical tools, and journal prompts that can be used now to feel better.
+Anderson compassionately leads women struggling in their relationships with their difficult mothers through a process of self-awareness and understanding.
+Karen's experience with hundreds of women has resulted in cases of profound growth and transformation.

-This book is about Anderson discovering and accepting the whole of who she is (separate from her mother), and making her discoveries accessible to women struggling to redefine their challenging relationships with their mothers.
+Funny and compassionate: This book is about Karen discovering and accepting the whole of who she is (separate from her mother), and making her discoveries accessible to women struggling to redefine their challenging relationships with their mothers.
 Her writing is relatable, real, funny, and compassionate.

-Why mothers and daughters tend to have difficult relationships.
+- Why mothers and daughters can have difficult relationships

-How to heal and transform your mother "wounds" from sources of pain into sources of creativity and wisdom
+- How to heal and transform your mother "wounds"

-How to tell your stories in a way that empowers you, rather than making you powerless.
+- How to tell your stories in a way that empowers

-How to handle the uncomfortable emotions that seem inevitable when it comes to your relationship with your mother
+- How to handle the uncomfortable emotions that seem inevitable

-The art of creating, articulating, and maintaining impeccable boundaries.
+- The art of creating, articulating, and maintaining impeccable boundaries

-How to "re-mother" yourself and acknowledge, honor, and meet your own preferences and needs.
+- How to "re-mother" yourself and acknowledge, honor, and meet your needs